-The course meets once a week on Tuesdays.
+The course meets once a week on Thursdays.
 Each class of the week will feature either an entrepreneur, venture capitalist, or professor to share their experiences and knowledge in a particular area of building a startup.

 Assignments will include preparing well-drafted and insightful questions for each speaker on a weekly basis.
 Each homework will be worth 1 point and in order to pass the class, you must have at least 7 points by the end of the semester.
 There will also be a short paper (2 pages) at the end of the semester based on student’s comprehension of articles (i.e. Paul Graham’s Essays)

 Attendance is mandatory and will be taken every class period.
 In the case of an absence, please notify us ahead of time; you can also keep up with the speaker series online as we’ll likely record them.
 Students with more than a total of 2 absences will be failed.